 Course grades will be based on individual contracts to be negotiated and finalized by the third week of class.
-Items to be included in assessment will include: performance during class discussions, leading a class session on your project, your oral and written reports on your project, and the final exam.
+Items to be included in assessment may include: performance during class discussions, leading a class session on your project, your oral and written reports on your project, a final exam, or other assessment methods of your choosing.
+The details should be laid out in your learning contract.